 With a considered purchase (example 2) you need to become your potential clients' friends, support them through the research, so when they are ready to make a decision you are at the top of the pile.

 Would you rather go with a company that has given you eBooks, blog posts & webinars for Free over the last 6 months, who have shown their skills without forcing sales on you or would you rather stick a pin in the yellow pages?

 SMarketing - Sales & Marketing alignment

-At the start of this eBook I mentioned that Inbound is more than just marketing, it’s a way of thinking and behaving across the whole organisation.
+At the start of this page we mentioned that Inbound is more than just marketing, it’s a way of thinking and behaving across the whole organisation.
 This is why you need alignment between sales and marketing (SMarketing, a phrase by Dan Tyre)

 Getting Started – Positioning Statement

 As my mentor Coman said to me “You can be everything to nobody or something to some people” and it is totally true.
 If you cast your net wide you won't be able to pull anything back in."

 What does that mean to you?
 Think about it…